Best Mermaid Viewer and Editor for Mac in 2026

 3. VS Code + Markdown Preview Mermaid Support — Free Dev Workflow

-VS Code is free, cross-platform, and the most popular editor for developers.
+VS Code is the best Mermaid option for developers who want to stay in their existing workflow — free, cross-platform, with inline Mermaid rendering one extension install away.
 Built-in Markdown preview does NOT render Mermaid — you need the free extension Markdown Preview Mermaid Support by Matt Bierner.
 After install, reload the window and Mermaid code fences render inline in the preview pane.

 Best for: developers already in VS Code who want Mermaid in their Markdown workflow without leaving the editor.
 Pairs well with MacMD Viewer on the other half of your screen for the read-only viewing case.